The 2021 MLB season is back! But blackouts are still here.

 - Download and install MLB At Bat and open the stream.

-- When MLB At Bat asks for permission to view your location using your GPS, PMP will display a prompt.
+- When MLB At Bat asks permission to view your location using your GPS, PMP will display a prompt.
 Choose the option to “protect” your location, which will substitute a random GPS location rather than simply blocking access

 - You may also need to connect to a VPN to change your IP address (to be confirmed)